mrmoein/linux-font-installer/README.md

 # linux-font-installer
-install many fonts in one step
+Install all fonts in a directory with one command

+for subtitle fonts and other usege

 ### installation
 ```